 Hello, Friends!
 It has been a while.
 A little over a year, actually, since I’ve stopped by here and shared a little bit of my world with you!
 It has been a busy year, to say the least, but I’ve missed blogging and thought it was about time I got back into it.
+I have been focusing on growing my socials like Instagram with the help of Nitreo which should in turn help my blog prosper.
 I made these Cranberry Orange Scones last week, and thought they would be the perfect thing to share with you today!
 If you’re a scone lover, you will love these!
 I’ve tried so many different scone recipes, and I love the consistency of these.
 They are soft and buttery on the inside, bursting with fresh flavor from the tangy cranberries and fresh orange juice and zest.
 They’re the perfect fall treat with a hot cup of tea or coffee on a cozy afternoon!
 The recipe is from The Vermont Country Store Cookbook, which was created by the family that owns this traditional New England general store.
 My husband and I spent a couple days in Vermont over the holidays last year, and fell in love with the area instantly!
 We’ve loved every single recipe from the cookbook so far and opening it always brings back memories of the cold, snowy days we spent up there; driving on remote snow covered country roads, walking through quaint little towns filled with New England charm, eating the sharpest cheddar cheese and every meal involving maple syrup in some form or another!
 On our way to the little Bed & Breakfast we were staying at, we stopped for dinner and at the end of our meal we ordered the richest, most decadent bread pudding I have ever had, that was drowned in a thick pool of maple syrup.
 Since it was late and the roads were getting pretty icy, we took it to go, and within about two minutes I managed to spill the maple syrup all over the front seat of the car… needless to say, it was a sticky mess for the rest of the trip.
 A sweet smelling sticky mess, thanks to which the smell of maple syrup will always remind me of Vermont and that perfect snowy Christmas!
 Sometimes the worst messes turn into the best memories… But back to the scones!

 CRANBERRY ORANGE SCONES